You do not have to “just live” with your tinnitus anymore!

 Oticon Tinnitus SoundSupport is used in conjunction with tinnitus retraining therapy programs providing instructional counseling.

 Widex tinnitus treatment – the Zen program – is a sound therapy program that is customized to each patient.

 In the Widex Zen™ program, the music is based on fractal tone technology, which ensures that the music is rather predictable without repeating itself.
 For this tinnitus retraining therapy program, the user has a choice of “musical tones” called Zen styles, and it is possible to further individualize these by adjusting the tempo and pitch of the styles.

 The Serenade device is one of the many tinnitus retraining therapy treatment options offered by the Sound Relief Hearing Center in Metro Denver.

-Serenade by SoundCure : Similar in concept to Neuromonics Tinnitus Therapy, the Serenade by SoundCure is a new approach that comes out of research from the University of California, Irvine.
-Using a music-based sound therapy with customized S-tones, we are able to reduce tinnitus awareness and disturbance levels.
-Each patient’s therapy is custom designed following tinnitus specific testing performed by Dr. Julie. | Learn More
+Serenade by SoundCure : The Serenade by SoundCure comes out of research from the University of California, Irvine.
+Using sound therapy with customized S-tones, we are able to reduce tinnitus awareness and disturbance levels.
+S-Tones are the foundation of the Serenade technology.
+Research has shown that these temporal patterned sounds can produce synchronized, robust neural activity in the auditory cortex.
+Each patient’s tinnitus retraining therapy is custom designed following tinnitus specific testing performed by Dr. Julie and her staff.

 The Inhibitor : Using an ultrasonic, bone conducted sound, The Inhibitor attempts to apply a phase-shifting signal that provides relief for a few minutes to a few days for 75% of patients.
 The Inhibitor can be placed on the mastoid bone multiple times a day to potentially provide temporary relief from tinnitus.